 Brining a turkey – whether that’s a whole turkey or a turkey crown as I’ve used here – is a wonderful way of packing your meat full of flavour and making sure it’s really tender too.
+This is a perfect way to make your Christmas dinner extra special.

 Though this recipe is specifically for a turkey brine, you can use it for other meats – chicken, duck, lamb and beef are all delicious when brined in this mixture.